-Note: This series on the the use of incineration to recycle lithium-ion batteries that was proposed for Endicott NY is under construction, and will be complete by March 20, 2021.
+Note: This series concerns a proposal to use incineration to recycle lithium-ion batteries.
+It was proposed for Endicott in Broome County NY.
+The proposal resulted in the formation of the group NoBurnBroome on April 15, 2020, to oppose the proposal, which it successfully accomplished in February 2021.
 The Fluoride Action Network was interested in this project because the novel use of incineration to recoup valuable metals would be a new, and non-assessed, exposure route to large amounts of hydrogen fluoride.
+Index to the series is here.

 February 1, 2021.
 Public hearing on proposed Local Law No. 01 of the Year 2021. http://fluoridealert.org/wp-content/uploads/endicott.law-prohibiting-recycling-facilities.feb-1-2021.pdf